Faith on account of empirical evidence is knowledge but

 principle of truth.

-A belief is not necessarily unjustified in the absence of
+A belief is not necessarily unjustified in the absence of empirical

-only apply to factual belief, that is, belief about the world as
+factual belief, that is, belief about

-belief, that is, a belief about the world as it should be
+normative belief, that is, a belief

-according to the most general principle or principles, is always
+about the world as it should be according to the most general principle or

-apriorist or mixed apriorist-empiricist angle).
-It is particular
+the apriorist or mixed apriorist-empiricist angle).

-evidence.
-For example, if every act is right which makes
+For example, if every act is right that makes sentient beings happier, the

-certain act is right depends on the empirical evidence that the
+justification of the belief that a certain act is right depends on the

-act in question does indeed make sentient beings happier.
-But
+empirical evidence that the act in question does indeed make sentient

-the fundamental normative principle underlying this belief
+But the fundamental normative principle underlying this belief

 itself cannot be proved or refuted by empirical evidence.
 On